cascade-core/core/doc/creating-blocks.md

 [IBlockStorage]: @ref Cascade::Core::IBlockStorage

-Hashbangs
+Shebangs
 ---------

-In unix a hashbang is the first line of executable file starting with `#!`.
+In unix a shebang is the first line of executable file starting with `#!`.
 This line says which interpreter should be used to execute the file.
-In cascade hashbang is the same, but there are little technical differences.
+In cascade shebang is the same, but there are little technical differences.

-The hashbang is a top-level key `#!` in a block configuration.
-When [IBlockStorage::createBlockInstance()] returns such configuration instead of [Block] instance, the [CascadeController] looks up specified hashbang in its configuration and uses specified hashbang handler class (which implements [IHashbangHandler]) as factory of the new block.
+The shebang is a top-level key `#!` in a block configuration.
+When [IBlockStorage::createBlockInstance()] returns such configuration instead of [Block] instance, the [CascadeController] looks up specified shebang in its configuration and uses specified shebang handler class (which implements [IShebangHandler]) as factory of the new block.

-Hashbangs in a block configuration are refered by name.
-Details, like which class should handle specified hashbang, are stored in core configuration.
+Shebangs in a block configuration are refered by name.
+Details, like which class should handle specified shebang, are stored in core configuration.
 Therefore, it is easy to replace hasbang handler implementation.

-Hashbang handler is class implementing [IHashbangHandler] interface.
-Most important piece of this interface is [createFromHashbang()], the factory method to create new block instance.
+Shebang handler is class implementing [IShebangHandler] interface.
+Most important piece of this interface is [createFromShebang()], the factory method to create new block instance.

-Primary motivation for hashbangs is to eliminate unnecessary block storages which differ only in the interpretation of the configuration.
+Primary motivation for shebangs is to eliminate unnecessary block storages which differ only in the interpretation of the configuration.

-@note Hashbangs are not good tool if set of blocks should be generated.
+@note Shebangs are not good tool if set of blocks should be generated.
-However, it is possible to create block storage which generates configuration interpreted by hashbang handlers.
+However, it is possible to create block storage which generates configuration interpreted by shebang handlers.
 If exceptions are required, the generated blocks can be easily modified and stored in a block storage with higher priority (lesser weight).
-Hashbang handler cannot create block -- it only interprets it.
+Shebang handler cannot create block -- it only interprets it.

 [IBlockStorage::createBlockInstance()]: @ref Cascade::Core::IBlockStorage::createBlockInstance()
-[IHashbangHandler]: @ref Cascade::Core::IHashbangHandler
+[IShebangHandler]: @ref Cascade::Core::IShebangHandler
-[createFromHashbang()]: @ref Cascade::Core::IHashbangHandler::createFromHashbang()
+[createFromShebang()]: @ref Cascade::Core::IShebangHandler::createFromShebang()

-Hashbang Use-Cases
+Shebang Use-Cases
 ------------------

-The most important hashbang is 'proxy'.
-This hashbang represents default interpreter of composed blocks.
+The most important shebang is 'proxy'.
+This shebang represents default interpreter of composed blocks.

-Another user of hashbangs is DUF plugin.
-It stores form configuration as blocks and uses hashbang handler to create blocks from this configuration.
+Another user of shebangs is DUF plugin.
+It stores form configuration as blocks and uses shebang handler to create blocks from this configuration.

-More advanced use-case can be content management system, where hashbangs can be used to interpret very minimalistic description of what should be on the page (one page is represented by one block).
+More advanced use-case can be content management system, where shebangs can be used to interpret very minimalistic description of what should be on the page (one page is represented by one block).